Mission Statement and Principles

-USTDA’s Global Procurement Initiative (GPI) educates public officials in emerging markets on how to establish procurement practices and policies that integrate life-cycle cost analysis and best value determination in a fair, transparent manner.
-The GPI helps partner countries acquire high-quality, long-lasting technologies, while building smart, sustainable infrastructure with overall savings to their government.
+USTDA’s Global Procurement Initiative (GPI) educates public officials in emerging markets on how to establish procurement practices and policies that integrate life–cycle cost analysis and best value determination in a fair, transparent manner.
+The GPI helps countries acquire high-quality, long-lasting technologies, while building smart, sustainable infrastructure with overall savings to their government.
 These procurement methods also open markets to greater international competition.
+At the heart of the GPI are six key principles that guide all activities and assistance.

 Why the GPI is Necessary